 Estate Lawyer Orange CA

-If you’re wondering how you can prepare for your future, an estate lawyer in Orange, California can help.
+If you’re wondering how to prepare for your future, an estate lawyer in Orange, California, can help.
 As we grow older, we grow wiser – but we also have more questions, especially about our legacy and our estate.
-We’re only here for a short period of time, and everything we build up for ourselves over the course of a lifetime should be passed on according to our best wishes.
+We’re only here for a short time, and everything we build up for ourselves over the course of a lifetime should be passed on according to our best wishes.

 You may have questions about how your estate can be divided between your family members and your friends, or you may have questions about how you can plan for a debilitating illness or incapacitation.
-Life is full of possibilities, but the right lawyer can help you navigate your way towards a well-planned estate, for your own ease of mind and for the good of your beneficiaries.
-Read on to learn more about how an estate lawyer in Orange, CA can help you plan ahead.
+Life is full of possibilities, but the right lawyer can help you navigate your way towards a well-planned estate for your ease of mind and the good of your beneficiaries.
+Read on to learn more about how an estate lawyer in Orange, CA, can help you plan ahead.

-Lots of people establish wills detailing what should be done with their assets upon their death.
-Unfortunately, not many people take the time to consider what should happen if they’re unable to make decisions or care for themselves anymore.
+Many people establish wills detailing what should be done with their assets upon their death.
+Unfortunately, not many people take the time to consider what should happen if they cannot make decisions or care for themselves anymore.
 If your family has a history of Alzheimer’s or other neurodegenerative diseases, you might want to take some time to establish a durable power of attorney.

-If you’re no longer able to handle your financial and personal affairs because of disease or accident, you’ll need to trust the decision making to someone you know you can rely on.
+If you’re no longer able to handle your financial and personal affairs because of disease or accident, you’ll need to trust the decision-making to someone you know you can rely on.
 A durable power of attorney means giving someone legal authority to make decisions on your behalf, and your estate lawyer can help you determine who is best suited for the task.
-The right estate lawyer can also show you how to navigate the legal requirements to give a durable power of attorney in case of emergency.
+The right estate lawyer can also show you how to navigate the legal requirements to give a durable power of attorney in an emergency.